-How Amazon Have Incorporated Six Sigma into Their Work
+How Amazon Have Incorporated Six Sigma into Their Work?

-Six Sigma has always been firmly rooted in Amazon’s company culture.
+Six Sigma has been a firm approach in Amazon’s business culture.
 With around 2000 items ordered every sixty seconds, Amazon can’t afford to let standards slip.
-As far back as 1999, the company began a program of Operational Excellence aimed at improving company processes.
+As far back as 1999, the company began the Operational Excellence program aimed at improving company processes.
 Amazon defines Operational Excellence in two ways.

 The Importance of Data and Metrics

 Six Sigma is more than just a methodology for improving an organization’s quality.
 Most people don’t understand the nuances and complexities of Six Sigma beyond its well-known uses.
 Those who aren’t quite au fait on the subject may see Six Sigma as a simple improvement strategy.
 But they often don’t question how it improves businesses or what it needs to function.
-In truth, data drives Six Sigma success.
+In truth, data drives Six Sigma’s success.

 Without sufficient data, you simply cannot make decisions without data to support and justify them.
 Six Sigma’s data-driven nature derives from the six standard deviations practitioners use to keep defects in check.
 Like Six Sigma, data drives everything for Amazon.
 From the types of purchases, customers make online to how people use their technology.
 Moreover, Amazon uses various metrics to constantly harvest data that shed light on areas for improvement and opportunities for expansion.
 For Amazon, data isn’t just a means to improve customer experience.
 It’s a way of life.